 At Serenity Path Recovery, we believe finances should never stand in the way of your journey to a better life.
 Most major insurance providers may cover the majority—or even all—of your treatment costs.
 We proudly accept most PPO and POS insurance plans with out-of-network benefits.
 Contact us today or verify your insurance benefits now to learn more about your coverage.

-Serenity Path Recovery offers personalized treatment plans for substance use that combines medical support, proven therapies, like cognitive behavioral therapy (CBT), and holistic therapies, like yoga, meditation, art, and music therapy.
-They offer specialized programming for veterans, teens, young adults, elderly clients, and pregnant women.
+Set in northeast Los Angeles, Serenity Path Recovery offers personalized treatment plans for substance use that combines medical support, proven therapies, like cognitive behavioral therapy (CBT), and holistic therapies, like yoga, meditation, art, and music therapy.
+They offer specialized programming for veterans, midlife clients, and pregnant women to guide them on their healing journeys in a compassionate manner.
 They can also treat professionals or executives in a discreet manner and offer LGBTQ+ affirming care.
 Their services include detox, residential treatment, sober living, and outpatient care.

 Serenity Path Recovery fosters a serene environment that adds to clients' healing journeys.
 They offer private and semi-private accommodations and communal living spaces that allow for social connection and peer support.
 Their residential facility has a game room, movie room, recreation rooms, fitness and yoga spaces, and lounge areas for reading and reflection.
 Clients can enjoy outdoor dining in their BBQ zone or relax on nearby scenic walking paths.